-242. CF estimates should reflect the experience and practices of the institution as well as the external environment in which it operates.
+- 294. CF estimates should reflect the experience and practices of the institution as well as the external environment in which it operates.
 CF, even more than PD and LGD, depends on how the relationship between institution and client evolves in adverse circumstances, when the client may decide to draw unused commitments.
-Careful consideration of these aspects should therefore be an integral part of the CF estimation and validation processes.

-- 243. Another consequence of this is that any use institutions might make of data gathered from external sources or across different time periods must be performed with care (see section 3.3.5. on external vendor models and section 3.4.4. on data sources) - 244.
-Since a given percentage variation in exposure values results in an equal percentage change in capital charges, any approximation and/or shortcut that the institution decides to adopt should form an important aspect of validation and assessment.
+Careful consideration of these aspects should therefore be an integral part of the CF estimation and validation processes. - 295.
+Any use that institutions might make of data gathered from external sources or across different time periods should be performed with care (see section 3.3.5. on external vendor models and section 3.4.4. on data sources). - 296 Since a given percentage variation in exposure values results in an equal percentage change in capital charges, any approximation and/or shortcut in estimating exposure values that the institution decides to adopt should form an important aspect of validation and assessment.